Zio-Net/Sagaway/.github/README.md

         Task<JsonObject?> LoadSagaAsync(string sagaId);

         /// <summary>
-        /// Provide the lock for a thread-safe saga if required
+        /// Provide the lock for a thread safe saga, if required
         /// Can utilize the <see cref="ReentrantAsyncLock"/> or <see cref="NonLockAsync"/>
         /// </summary>
         /// <returns>A lock implementor</returns>
         ILockWrapper CreateLock();

         private static readonly ITelemetryAdapter NullTelemetryAdapterInstance = new NullTelemetryAdapter();